Self-driving car industry confronts trust issues after Uber crash

 According to a Reuters/Ipsos opinion poll released in late January, two-thirds of Americans are uncomfortable about the idea of riding in self-driving cars.

-“The greater risk for the industry is that if people feel it is unsafe, or the testing is unsafe, you’ll see a real backlash against this technology,” Matthew Johnson-Roberson, co-director of the University of Michigan Ford Center for Autonomous Vehicles.
+“The greater risk for the industry is that if people feel it is unsafe, or the testing is unsafe, you’ll see a real backlash against this technology,” said Matthew Johnson-Roberson, co-director of the University of Michigan Ford Center for Autonomous Vehicles.

-Reporting by Alexandria Sage, Nick Carey, Tina Bellon and Paul Lienert.
-Editing by Joseph White and Kenneth Maxwell
+Reporting by Alexandria Sage in San Francisco, Nick Carey and Paul Lienert in Detroit, Tina Bellon in New York.
+Editing by Joseph White, Kenneth Maxwell and David Gregorio